whitepages/sequel-fixture/README.md

 fixture.rollback            # Don't forget to rollback

 ```

+...naturally, `sequel-fixture` makes a lot more sense within some testing framework.

 > **Note**: As of version 0.0.1, the `test/fixtures` path for fixtures is not configurable.
 Will solve soon.